-- ▲ Voters can return their ballot as soon as they receive it. - ▲ All ballots MUST be postmarked and returned by Election Day. - Our office will accept ballots postmarked by Election Day and received within 7 days after Election Day.
+- Voters can return their ballot as soon as they receive it. - All ballots MUST be postmarked or returned to a Official Drop Box or Vote Center by Election Day. - ▲ The Registrar will accept ballots postmarked by Election Day and received within 7 days after Election Day.

-JUNE 2022 PRIMARY ELECTION FAQ
+NOVEMBER 2022 GENERAL ELECTION FAQ